ludovicocaldara/tmux-vim-mappings/README.md

 * On Windows, it works like a charm with most clickers.
 Logitech pointers come with a software to customize the buttons.
 * On MacOS, you might find [Karabiner-Elements](https://karabiner-elements.pqrs.org/) useful to remap device keys.
-* Not tested on Linux.
-Let me know how that works for you!
+* Not tested with clickers on Linux.
+Let me know if that works for you! `tmux` via `ssh` and using cloud shells work perfectly.